DE-CIX/pbgp-parser/README.md

 Potential output targets are: stdout, file, and streams to Apache Kafka.

 ## Usage
-First of all please make sure that your system meets the application requirements by using PyPA pip.
-Furthermore pbgpp requires Python 3.
+You are able to install pbgpp by using PyPI.
+To do so please make sure that you have installed the `libpcap-dev` packet for your operating system.
+Otherwise compiling pcapy will fail.

-    pip install -r requirements.txt
+    sudo pip install pbgpp

 You may use `--help` argument to view all available options and arguments.
 The most simple usage example reads a PCAP file from standard in, produces a human readable output and pipes it back to standard out: